clock iconYou're proud to be in business in Chester so tell the world-

 The Swan With Two Necks is listed in Cowdroy's Directory in 1782, its licencee being Edward Lloyd.
 Another inn with the same curious name once traded in Bridge Street.

 The Coachmaker's Arms (no.14) stood directly opposite the Crown & Anchor midway down the street.
-In 1850-57 its licencee was William Jones.
+In 1840 its licencee was Joseph Saddler, in 1850-57 it was William Jones.
+The inn does not appear in the 1871 directory.
+It was mentioned in the Cheshire Observer in September 1969.

 The Market Vaults.
 Slater's Directory lists an inn simply called The Market trading in Market Square in 1880 (licencee Jas.
 Whitefoot).
 Where they the same place?

-(named for the armorial bearings of the three barrels of the Vintners' Company)- first tavern on the right after entering the street from Market Square.
-A old house, first recorded in the 17th century, Sarah Bennett being the licencee in 1668.
+The Three Tuns (named for the armorial bearings of the three barrels of the Vintners' Company).
+The first tavern on the right after entering the street from the Market Square.
+An old house, first recorded in the 17th century, Sarah Bennett being the licencee in 1668.
 It is listed in Cowdroy's Directory in 1782, its licencee being J Keeling.
-Recorded as being used as a polling station in 1809.
-Pigot's Directory for 1818-20 gives the licencee as Jonathan Keeling.
+It was recorded as being used as a polling station in 1809.
+Pigot's Directory for 1818-20 gives the licencee as Jonathan Keeling (who was still there in 1823).
 In 1828/9, according to the same, it was John Sant.

-The Rising Sun changed its name to The Oddfellow's Arms sometime in the mid-19th century and it is listed as such in the Chester Trades Directory in 1850 when its licecee was Mary Burton, in the Post Office Directory in 1857, licencee C E Davies, and in Slater's Directory 1880, licencee Maria Young.
+The Rising Sun changed its name to The Oddfellow's Arms sometime in the mid-19th century and it is listed as such in the Chester Trades Directory in 1850 when its licecee was Mary Burton, Slater's Directory 1855 showing Mary Burton still in residence, the Post Office Directory 1857, licencee C E Davies, and in Slater's 1880, licencee Maria Young.
 It is listed in Pigot's Directory 1828-1829 when it was called The Sun, the licencee being Mary Tapley.
 Ten years earlier, The Sun appeared in Pigot's 1818-20 Directory, licencee Joseph Sadler.
+It 1822 it was Margaret Tapley, in 1840, known as The Sun Tavern, it was run by Robert Rogers.

-The Pig & Whistle is listed in the Chester Trades Directory in 1850 when its licencee was Robert Jones.
+The Pig & Whistle Tavern is listed in the Chester Trades Directory in 1850 and Slater's Directory 1855 when its licencee was in both instances was Robert Jones.
+He was there in 1840.
+Samuel Cooke had the place in 1871.

 "Malt does more than Milton can